markvaaz/ScarletCarrier/README.md

 **ScarletCarrier** is a V Rising mod that adds a servant carrier system to help transport your items.
 The mod provides a convenient way to summon a personal servant that can carry items, with automatic inventory persistence between summons.

+## Upcoming Features

+* Storage for weapons, armor, and other instanced items (soon 🤞)

 ---

 ## Support & Donations